SDBC Pickleball

 What Is Pickleball?

-The sport shares features of other racquet sports, the dimensions and layout of a badminton court, and a net and rules similar to tennis, with a few modifications.
+The sport shares features of other racquet sports, the dimensions and layout of a doubles badminton court, and a net and rules similar to tennis, with a few modifications.
 One of these modifications includes letting the ball bounce once on either side of the net for the first two hits of the game.
-Pickleball was invented in Seattle in the mid-1960s as a children's backyard pastime, but has become popular among adults as well.
+Pickleball was invented outside Seattle in the mid-1960s as a children's backyard pastime, but has become popular among adults as well.
 It is now the fastest growing sport in North America.

 Who Can Attend?